ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 LocalSpecifier.WithInterface("en0")
 ~~~

+Note that an IPv6 address specified with a scope (e.g. `2001:db8:4920:e29d:a420:7461:7073:0a%en0`)
+is equivalent to `WithIPv6Address` with an unscoped address and `WithInterface ` together.

 An Endpoint cannot have multiple identifiers of a same type set.
 That is,
 an endpoint cannot have two IP addresses specified.
 Two separate IP addresses
 are represented as two Endpoint Objects.
 If a Preconnection specifies a Remote